All We Know About Auto Burglaries Is That There Are Way Too Many

 The Police Department likes to blame the auto burglary epidemic on Proposition 47, a state law passed by voters in 2014 that downgraded some nonviolent crimes from felonies to misdemeanors.
 Incarcerated individuals whose crimes were reclassified could also petition the state to be released on time served, and thousands did so.

 But contrary to popular belief, Prop.
 47 did not reclassify auto burglaries as misdemeanors and the DA’s Office in San Francisco still prosecutes them as felonies.
-More tellingly, since Prop.
+Several studies conducted since Prop.
+47’s implementation had not shown any links to a rise in property and overall crime.
+Since Prop.
 47 passed in November 2014, property crime in California has been relatively flat.
-It’s only in San Francisco and Oakland that we’ve seen such a dramatic spike in auto burglaries and other property crime, indicating that a state law is not to blame for this epidemic.
+While new research from the Public Policy Institute of California ties a slight increase in auto burglary to Prop 47 (a 9 percent increase in the two years following its passage) it’s only in San Francisco and Oakland that we’ve seen the truly dramatic spike in auto burglaries and other property crime over the past years, indicating that a state law is not to blame for our epidemic.

 Another possible factor in San Francisco’s property crime wave is another state law, AB 109.
 Better known as prison realignment, AB 109 came in response to a federal court ruling in 2011 that found California prisons were committing human rights violations due to overcrowding and required limited prison space to be prioritized for the worst criminals.